mmshahria/GlassboardTech-API-Reference/Assets/GET List Assets.md

 <strong>additionalProperties</strong> `object`

-JSON object descriptor that encloses additional properties related to the asset.
+JSON object descriptor that encloses a set of `key:value` pairs representing additional properties related to the asset.This can be useful for storing additional information in a structured format.
+The enclosed data body must be in JSON format.

 <strong>page<strong> `number`
 The total number of page.
 This can be specified as a query string parameter.